An episode about foods in season in June in the UK.

 This will be useful if you want to increase your intake of seasonal fruits and vegetables, and want some ideas for helping to build your child's familiarity with them, whether they eat the end result or not!

-Music "Happy Days" by the fabulous Simon Folwar via Uppbeat
+Music "Happy Days" by Simon Folwar via Uppbeat

 About the host